MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ## Instructions

 In this lab, you deploy and manage an app using Azure Container Apps.
-To implement the solution, you configure Azure Container Registry, Azure Container Apps, Azure Pipelines and a collection of other resources.
+To implement the solution, you begin by configuring the development environment with local tools and Azure resources.
+Once the environment is prepared, you use Azure Container Registry, Azure Container Apps, and Azure Pipelines to deploy and manage your app.

 By the end of this lab, you're able to: